yamule/evo2/README.md

 ## Usage

-Below are simple examples of how to download Evo 2 and use it locally using Python.
+Below are simple examples of how to download Evo 2 and use it locally in Python.

 ### Forward